Jays-T/xmas_hacathon/README.md

 ---
 ## Testing

+### Manual testing

+The Hangry Elf was manually tested throughout its development to ensure that each of the [user stories](#user-stories) was fulfilled.
+The user stories are noted below, along with the results of the testing.

 ### Testing Site Owner Goals

 #### The site owners must be able to access the back-end as superusers